No Excuse for not Buying Travel Insurance

 I am covered already

 If this really is the case, that’s a good thing.
 However, many people believe that they have adequate cover, even when they do not.
-For example, relying on the EHIC card as your sole method of protection is risky as it may not cover the complete costs of any medical treatment and will not cover repatriation, cancellation, baggage and other such important sections.
-If you get “free travel insurance” with your bank or credit card, make sure it really is travel insurance and not a stripped back version of travel insurance to allow them to be able to give it away.
+For example, relying on the EHIC card as your sole method of protection is risky.
+It may not cover the complete costs of any medical treatment and will not cover repatriation, cancellation, baggage and other such important sections.
+If you get “free travel insurance” with your bank or credit card, make sure it really is travel insurance.
+Many offer a stripped back version of travel insurance to allow them to be able to give it away.

 I forgot to buy travel insurance